 Diversity and inclusion programs in the workplace need to reinforce intrinsic motivation to actualise change around equal representation, participation, and contribution.
 Beyond matching numbers, concerted efforts need to be made towards a genuine celebration of diversity.

-The global workforce is one that is significantly diverse.
+The global workforce is significantly diverse.
 However, companies can be diverse without being inclusive.
 Diversity and inclusion are exclusive terms that work in tandem to create a workplace that is respectful and welcoming of differences.
 Integrating efforts in day-to-day operations is key to widening the diversity bracket and retaining talent.